cerb/cerb.github.io/cloud.md

 layout: page
 title: "Cerb Cloud"
 permalink: /cloud/
+redirect_from:
+  - /cloud/try/
 jumbotron:
-  title: Cerb Cloud Subscriptions
+  title: Cerb Cloud
-  tagline: Deploy a reliable, fine-tuned, fully-managed Cerb environment in the Cloud
+  tagline: Deploy a fully-managed Cerb environment in the Cloud
 ---

 __Cerb Cloud__ is a subscription-based service that provides a finely tuned, ready-to-use instance of Cerb in an ideal environment.
 All you need is a web browser and your team can start putting Cerb's tools to work.
 We'll handle everything else.